WHAT IS BIOTECHNOLOGY?

 - White biotechnology.
 The industrial branch works to improve manufacturing processes, the development of biofuels and other technologies to make industry more efficient and sustainable.

 - Blue biotechnology.
 This exploits marine resources to obtain aquaculture, cosmetics and health care products.
+At the environemntal level, the aim is to preserve marine species and ecosystems.
 In addition, it is the branch most widely used to obtain biofuels from certain microalgae.

 - Grey biotechnology.
 Its purpose is the conservation and restoration of contaminated natural ecosystems through, as mentioned above, bioremediation processes.